hiattzhao/photos-portfolio/special.markdown

 The answer is: Why not?
 You'll never get something if you don't ask for it.

-**Hiatt pledges at least half of this photograph's proceeds will be donated to charities and people in need.**
+**Hiatt pledges that half of this photograph's proceeds will be donated to charities and people in need.**

 # About the Artist
 Made in China and assembled in the USA, Hiatt was born in Beijing and moved to the US before becoming a teenager.